SmilinJasper/Gym-Website/README.md

 * CSS3

 ## Setup
-To run this project, launcg=h index.html on your browser or run the index.html file on a local server
+To run this project, launch index.html on your browser or run the index.html file on a local server